tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240219.md

 - Sub Sandwich
 - Chicken Soup
 - Pepperoni Pizza

+### Q: Gordon Freeman, the protagonist of "Half-Life", is said to have once had a ponytail.
+- **Correct Answer:** True
+- False

 ### Q: Gosho Aoyama Made This Series: (Detective Conan / Case Closed!)